 Giving leaders some extra responsibilities will not boggle them.
 In fact, they will graciously accept extra work and efficiently multitask among their various responsibilities and get things done.

-Interaction with other employees, helping those in need of professional help, building interpersonal relationships, and being an overall team player – these are all the characteristics you need to look out for while identifying leaders among your employees.
+Interaction with other employees, helping those in need of professional help, building interpersonal relationships, and being an overall team player are all the characteristics you need to look out for when identifying your employees’ leaders.

 It’s also important that your potential leaders excel in your employee appraisals.
 Fellow employees will have greater respect for those who excel and these leaders are automatically looked up to in a crisis situation for any project.
 High performing employees have the knowledge and skills to handle any kind of situation.

 Finally, it is important to remember that identifying leaders is not the end of the road.
 You need to develop their potential and prep up their skills by providing them with enough opportunities to serve your organization in various leadership roles.